Sunday, January 26, 2025

 Soldiers are mercenaries or pillagers, men cut off from the land and its rules.

-• But urban victims are mainly Protestant.
-Blood lust, theft and score-settling strike Catholics too, but less often and later.
+...but urban victims are mainly Protestant.
+Blood lust, theft and score-settling leads to striking Catholics too, but less often and later.

 Why?